ShaggyTech/nhtsa-api-wrapper/packages/lib/src/api/README.md

 - `url` - either a full url `string` or an `object` of type `CreateUrlOptions` as described above

   - `required` if there is no url cached in the composable instance
-  - if an object is provided, `cacheUrl` will be called with the object to build the url before making the request
+  - if an object is provided, `createCachedUrl` will be called with the object to build the url before making the request
   - if a string is provided, it is assumed the string is a full url and it will be stored in the instance as such before making the request